lew213/Genome_Assembly_Individual_Project/README.md

 the script takes a dictionary and reads the files into command lines.

-the final file can be found by search index_file into the mac finder - future updates will be able to write script to a specified location
+the final file can be found by search index_file into the mac finder - future updates will be able to write script to a specified location.
+I included the index.sh that I created in my final test before uploading